TheOdinProject/curriculum/react/getting_started_with_react/what_is_jsx.md

 JSX is a syntax extension for Javascript that lets you write HTML-like markup inside a Javascript file.
 It's not required to use JSX when writing React components, but it does make writing them more simple and concise.

-Under the hood, JSX elements compile down to React (try logging a JSX component in the console to see for yourself).
+Essentially, JSX is syntactic sugar for the React [createElement](https://reactjs.org/docs/react-api.html#createelement) function.
+This function creates a React element, which is a plain object, so JSX compiles down to plain JavaScript objects.

 ### Why do we use JSX?